 - The authors should consider dimension reduction methods such as multidimensional scaling or principal component analysis, when discussing the samples' expression patterns, use statistical tests, when assessing the significance of gene regulation over time and display ROC curves, when discussing their decision tree model.
 This would reduce lengthy description of the data and provide better overview on the dynamic behavior of the system.

-Answer:
+Answer: As suggested by the reviewer, we considered dimension reduction methods….

 Changes in the manuscript: …